(*with apologies to Shirley Jackson.)

 I got permission to file a brief late, and got the feds’ motion dismissed on the basis that there was no conflict between the federal and state laws, so the issue of federal preemption could not be reached.
 I received warm praise from Colorado Attorney General Duane Woodard.

 I then set up a friendly meeting with David Robbins to discuss the AWDI case with him.
 Robbins had, at that point, spent three years doing nothing but discovery (generating fees, in other words).
 He indicated that he had been unhappy to “just be served with a piece of paper” (my brief).
-I asked if he had considered filing a motion for summary judgment to dispose of AWDI’s claim for tributary groundwater, based on speculation.
+At this meeting I asked if he had considered filing a motion for summary judgment to dispose of AWDI’s claim for tributary groundwater, based on speculation.
 A judge in Water Division 4 had recently dismissed the application of another private entity for water rights (NECO) as speculative, because it had no contracts to provide water service anywhere.
 The same was true of AWDI.

 Robbins’s face got flushed.
 He backed me up against a wall in his office, yelling threats against Jeris Danielson and shaking his finger in my face.
 I pushed him away and said, “You are not to make threats against my client,” and left.